Nashik district: Maratha

-However Nizam-ul-Mulk soon gained power in the Deccan and became independent, and held the present-day Nashik district.
-When Trimbakrao Dabhade, supported by the Nizam, rose up against Bajirao I, the Nizam ravaged the territory of enemy chiefs of Baglana and other areas in northern Nashik, but he and Dabhade were crushed.
+However Nizam-ul-Mulk soon gained power in the Deccan and became independent, and held present-day Nashik district.
+When Trimbakrao Dabhade, supported by the Nizam, rose up against Bajirao I, the Nizam ravaged the territory of the enemy chiefs of Baglana and other areas in northern Nashik, but he and Dabhade were crushed.
 Soon the Nizam's own son, who controlled Baglana fort, rebelled, and rebellion spread to other parts in the district, but this was soon crushed.

 In 1751, Nizam Salabat Jung led a campaign against the Marathas.
 Meanwhile, the Marathas intended to install Salabat Jung's brother Gaziuddin as Nizam in return for ceding all lands between the Tapi and Godavari to the west of Berar.
 Although Gaziuddin died suddenly, allegedly due to poisoning, the Marathas surrounded Salabat Jung at Bhalki and forced him to give up the territory Gaziuddin had agreed to.
 So Nashik officially became part of the Maratha Empire.

 In 1768, Raghunathrao, who had fallen out of favour with the Peshwa, rebelled at Nashik.
-Although he failed in this rebellion, he soon murdered his nephew the Peshwa and usurped the seat, but was soon forced to flee to the English.
-During the First Anglo-Maratha War, the Kolis of Khandesh had been incited to rebellion by Raghunathrao, but this was soon crushed.
+Although he failed in this rebellion, he soon murdered his nephew Narayan Rao, then the Peshwa and usurped the seat, but was soon forced to flee to the English.
+During the First Anglo-Maratha War, the Kolis of Khandesh were incited to rebellion by Raghunathrao, but this was soon crushed.
 In 1802, a civil war broke out in the Maratha camp and Pindari raiders devastated Nashik, resulting in a famine.
-During the famine the Bhils fled to the hills, and after the famine raided the plain villages.
+During the famine the Bhils fled to the hills, and after the famine raided the plains villages.
 The Marathas responded with brutal massacres of the Bhils, but this failed to stop the raiding, and landlords soon hired Arab mercenaries who soon became the main moneylenders.